tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 - **Document databases** that stores whole structures of objects as one piece as a hierachical structure.
 Examples of databases are *Mongo DB*, and *Azure Cosmos DB*.
 - **Cloud storage** are of course all the above types of databases but also other options as *blob storage* or *key/value storage*.
+- **Embedded databases**, an example is *SQL Lite* compiled to *webassembly* so you can run it as a local storage in your Blazor web application.

 Databases adds complexity to your application.
 If the demand for data storage and querying is limited, simply storing the application data on disk